 They relied heavily on the network of retailers that they had established in the 80’s and 90’s.
 But by the early 2000’s the US furniture market was beginning to take a hit from imported products from overseas.

-Manchester Wood Website Manchester Wood was most known for their mission style tables, folding desks/tray tables, and outdoor adirondack furniture.
+Manchester Wood was most known for their mission style tables, folding desks/tray tables, and outdoor Adirondack furniture.

 To counter, the business made an effort to establish a direct-to-consumer channel in 2006.
 They ran a showroom in Granville, New York, and tried to sell online with an ecommerce website, but to little avail.
 Their ecommerce business never took off.